Alexander-Jordan/bbit/.github/ISSUE_TEMPLATE/template-video-5.publish.md

 ---
-name: 'Video: Publish'
+name: 'Video: 5.
+Publish'
-description: Choose this template when you're ready to publish a video.
+description: For publishing a video.
-about: Select this template when you're ready to publish a video.
+about: For publishish a video.
 title: 'Publish: [video_name]'
-labels: ''
+labels: 'publish'
 assignees: ''

 ---